maximecb/uvm/README.md

 # UVM

 **NOTE: this project is very much a work in progress.
 You're likely to run into bugs and missing features.
-I'm looking for collaborators who share the vision and want to help me make it happen.**
+I would like to find collaborators who share the vision and want to help me make it happen.**

 <p align="center">